jsbots/AutoFish/README.md

 The bot was tested only with default UI and with default UI scale, without any addons whatsoever. **So turn off all the addons and set UI scale to default before using the bot.**

+*After 1.13.0 the bot works with both DirectX 12 and DirectX 11 if you use only one window of the game.*

 1. Launch the game *(not as administrator)*.
-2.  :exclamation: :exclamation: :exclamation: Switch to the **DirectX 11** on Retail/Classic *(skip for unofficial servers)*.
-4. Switch to **Window** or **Window(maximized)** mode *(skip for Retail/Classic, fullscreen there already works as maximized)*.
-5. Are you using whitelist?
+2. Are you using whitelist?
    - Yes: Turn off **Auto Loot**, set **UI scale** to default, turn on **Open loot window at mouse**.
    - No: Turn on **Auto Loot**
-7. Assign your 'fishing' and 'lures' keys in the game and write them in the respective sections in the UI of the bot.
+3. Assign your 'fishing' and 'lures' keys in the game and write them in the respective sections in the UI of the bot.
-8. Equip a fishpole.
+4. Equip a fishpole.
-9. Find a good place to fish (check [Fishing zone](#fishing-zone-dart) section).
+5. Find a good place to fish (check [Fishing zone](#fishing-zone-dart) section).
    - Avoid any red/blue colors in the "Fishing zone" except the red/blue feather of the bobber.
+Including areas with red names of the mobs lurking below in the water.
    - Initially the bot will make a preliminary check for red/blue colors before casting, if it finds any, it will stop working: change your **Fizhing Zone** or increase Threshold or change the place.
    - The bot will make 5 attempts to cast and find the bobber (you can change this number in the "Advanced Settings").
 If it fails, it will stop the application.
-10. The bot doesn't work in the background, so don't use your keyboard and mouse while the bot is working.
+6. The bot doesn't work in the background, so don't use your keyboard and mouse while the bot is working.
-11. You can press **'space'** to **stop the bot**.
+7. You can press **'space'** to **stop the bot**.

 ## Threshold :red_circle:

-- If the bot can't find the bobber, decrease "Threshold" value (and be sure you are on DirectX 11).
-- If the bot still can't find the bobber, it might be because the bobber appears too slowly and the bot should wait longer before looking for it: increase **Cast animation delay** option in the **Advanced Settings**.
-- If the bot can't pass the preliminary checks for red colors, tweak your **Fishing Zone** by pressing **Set Fishing Zone** button or increase "Threshold" value.
+>Found red/blue colors before casting.
+Change your Fishing Zone or increase the Threshold value or change the fishing place.

+With this error the bot will highlight the area where it ran into the same colors as your threshold value.
+Tweak the **Fishing Zone** or change your fishing place.
+If the error happens because of reddish water, you need to increase **Threshold** values.

+> Have tried n attempts to find the bobber and failed: decrease the red color "threshold" value or change the fishing place.

+If you see this error, it means you need to decrease threshold or change the direction/position of your fishing place to make the bobber brighter.

 ## Fishing Zone :dart: